 Clickstream

-GeeLark revolutionizes clickstream analytics with a truly hardware-level approach, leveraging cloud-based virtual Android instances to intercept system calls and capture every user interaction—taps, swipes, page loads—directly at the OS level.
+GeeLark revolutionizes clickstream analytics with a truly hardware-level approach, leveraging cloud-based virtual Android instances to intercept system calls and capture every user interaction such as taps, swipes, and page loads directly at the OS level.
 Unlike browser-based solutions such as Multilogin, which rely on software hooks and can be thwarted by fingerprinting defenses, GeeLark’s cloud phones deliver consistent device fingerprints, in-transit encryption, and end-to-end data security.
 This makes GeeLark ideal for enterprises that demand granular visibility into user journeys, robust fraud prevention, and seamless integration with existing BI and analytics tools.

 Key Takeaways